-Information is not available within the 28-day response period allotted for this RAI.
-Duke Energy anticipates submitting a response to RAI-9 for ONS in the February 2014 Six-Month Status Report for the Implementation of Order EA-12-051.
+Information is not available within the 30-day response period for this RAI.
+Duke Energy anticipates submitting a response to this RAI for Catawba in the February 2014 six-month status report for the implementation of Order EA-12-051.